Department of Strategic Communication

 Program Director, Vancouver ISC

-Program Director, Online BA
+Program Director, Murrow Online Programs

 - Strategic communication is the largest degree program in the Murrow College with 61% of Pullman-based certified undergraduate students studying either public relations or advertising.